semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 I know this post was kinda long, but because it's essential to have a good foundation of EDA, we had to emphasize it.

-Find the jupyter notebook version of this post at my GitHub profile [here.](https://github.com/semasuka/blog/blob/gh-pages/ipynb/Countries_EDA.ipynb)
+Find the jupyter notebook version of this post on my GitHub profile [here.](https://github.com/semasuka/blog/blob/gh-pages/ipynb/Countries_EDA.ipynb)

 Thank you for reading this tutorial.
 I hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.
 Remember keep learning!